-To be effective a set of Requirements must be complete and fully record the stakeholders' needs in a consistent, cohesive and unambiguous way.
+To be effective a set of Requirements must be complete and fully record the stakeholders' needs consistently, cohesively and unambiguously.
 Enterprise Architect provides an extensive set of features and tools for helping the analyst produce sets of Requirements that are of high quality.

-Quality Description

-Atomic A requirement should articulate a single stakeholder need or a quality attribute.
-When a requirement contains multiple needs it is not possible to reason about the needs independently.
-Enterprise Architect can assist by allowing modelers to create hierarchies of requirements in the Project Browser allowing them to be broken down to an atomic requirement.
+Quality Description Atomic A requirement should articulate a single stakeholder need or a quality attribute.
+When a requirement contains multiple needs it is not possible to analyze the needs independently.
+Enterprise Architect can assist by allowing modelers to create hierarchies of requirements in the Browser window, which can be broken down to an atomic requirement.
+Manage Users Manage Inventory Man Attainable The need specified in the requirement must be achievable.

-Manage Users

-☐ Manage Inventory

-☐ 1: "Functional" REQ019 - Manage Inventory

-☐ I.1: "Functional" REQ023 - Store and Manage Books

-☑ 1.1.1: "Functional" REQ022 - Order Books

-☑ 1.1.2: "Functional" REQ021 - List Stock Levels

-1.1.3.1: "Functional" REQ027 - Add Books

-☑ 1.1.4: REQ032 - Update Inventory

-■ 1.2: "FunctionalRequirement" REQ122 - Inventory Reports

-Attainable The need specified in the requirement must be able to be achieved.
 If a requirement is not attainable the system will not be able to deliver the business value required by the stakeholders.
-Enterprise Architect can assist
+Enterprise Architect can assist by allowing each requirement to be traced to an implementation element such as a Use Case or a Component.
+The